 The vibrant and stylish El Manantial Del Silencio, built with natural, local materials, is infused with the traditional colonial spirit of this lively area: antique tapestries, sofas buried under cushions and renowned gourmet Andean cuisine by a famed Argentinean chef.
 The outdoor pool is immersed in the relaxing oasis of lush greenery that surrounds the property.
 View hotel website »

 The daily bike rides will average roughly 40 km (25 mi.).
-Your guides always have some extra optional rides if you want more.
-Some optional afternoon hiking is offered as a way to explore the coloured canyons.
+Your guides always have some extra optional rides if you’re wanting more.
+An optional afternoon hike is offered as a way to explore the coloured Purmamarca hills.

 - All accommodation

-- All breakfasts, six lunches and five dinners, including wine
+- All breakfasts, six lunches and six dinners, including wine

 - Services of B&R guide(s) and support vehicle

 - All special events, private tours, guest experts and entrance fees

 - Detailed maps, route suggestions and water bottle

 - All gratuities for baggage, porters, hotel service and local support

 You can’t enjoy a great biking trip without a really great bike.
 On this trip you’ll be riding customized Cannondales; there are three models to choose from to ensure you’ll have the perfect bike.
 We also equip you with handlebar bag, helmet and water bottle.